qho-djo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file "100-letsmove" moves all files starting with capital letters to /tmp/u.
 The file "101-cleanemacs" removes all files that end with ~.
 The file "102-trees" creates a directory in a directory in a directory.
+The file "103-commas" adds commas to the listed files and directories.